Alameda County Quarterly Caltrans Update

 When: On Scheduled to be Completed Spring 2027

 Why: The I-680 Paving Project is bringing long-term roadway improvements to one of the region’s busiest corridors.
 By repaving worn-out sections and upgrading key infrastructure, this project will reduce vehicle wear and tear, improve traffic flow, and enhance overall safety.
+The northbound I-680 project involves rehabilitating the existing roadway, while the southbound I-680 project includes both the addition of a new express lane and rehabilitation of the existing roadway.
 Construction activities, including paving and drainage improvements, are underway with both daytime and nighttime work.
 When complete, travelers can look forward to a smoother and more reliable driving experience along I-680.

 Highway shield for Interstate 880.